isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 Less than 10 percent feldspathoid mineral and less than 20 percent quartz in the QAPF fraction.
 Includes rocks defined modally in QAPF fields 9 and 10 (and their subdivisions).
+- Phaneritic crystalline igneous rock with M less than 90, consisting of intermediate plagioclase, commonly with hornblende and often with biotite or augite.
+Plagioclase to total feldspar ratio is greater that 0.65, and anorthite content of plagioclase is less than 50 percent.
+Less than 10 percent feldspathoid mineral and less than 20 percent quartz in the QAPF fraction.
+Includes rocks defined modally in QAPF fields 9 and 10 (and their subdivisions).

 - **Source:**
 LeMaitre et al. 2002